GEM-benchmark/GEM-benchmark.github.io/web/data/getting_started.md

 title: "Getting Started with GEM"
 ---

 This tutorial presents a full walk-through how to get started with GEM, how to load and inspect data, how to finetune a baseline model, and how to generate predictions.
-If you are only interested in an overview how to load the datasets, you can look [here](/shared_task).
 Throughout this tutorial, we will focus on the CommonGen task, but we will note what changes to make to use another of the GEM datasets.

+**SUBMITTING** Our [submission form](https://forms.gle/vbTZDMCuqzok8tTA9) is permanently open!
+Please account for some extra time to write your model card.

 ## Table of Contents